ansible-collections/ibm_zos_core/docs/source/modules/zos_mvs_raw.rst

     replace
-      Determines if a data set should be replaced if *disposition=NEW* and a data set with a matching name already exists.
+      Determines if a data set should be replaced if *disposition=new* and a data set with a matching name already exists.

       If *replace=true*, the original data set will be deleted, and a new data set created.